KatieWillis/DoubleDriveSimulator/README.md

 # DoubleDriveSimulator
 ___
-This repository contains jupyter notebooks associated with the paper "Double drives and private alleles for localised population genetic control" pending publication in PLOS Genetics, and available at https://www.biorxiv.org/content/10.1101/2021.01.08.425856v2.
+This repository contains jupyter notebooks associated with the manuscript "Double drives and private alleles for localised population genetic control" available at https://www.biorxiv.org/content/10.1101/2021.01.08.425856v2.

 Katie Willis1 and Austin Burt1.